Fourth and Vine Tower: Residential conversion

 On June 27, 2025, ACREC 2021-FL1 Ltd. filed a $79 million foreclosure lawsuit against City Club Apartments.
 The suit stated that Asia Capital Real Estate Management gave City Club a $68.5 million mortgage in August 2020, with ownership of the loan later passing to ACREC.
 Its original maturity date of August 9, 2022 was delayed twice, with a final deadline of April 9, 2025.
 ACREC notified City Club that it was in default in April, and Dallas-based Trigild was appointed as the annex's receiver on June 18.
 In October, real estate firm CBRE listed the annex for sale without an asking price.
 By then, the building had been renamed the Parisian on Vine.

+Architecture

+The four-story base of the tower is made of rusticated white marble.
+The lower levels feature tall, arched windows, which are accompanied by low-relief metal panels and voussoirs.
+The upper floors of the exterior consist of polychromatic white glazed terracotta.
+The upper stories feature "lavish" decoration, including foliated mutules, cartouches, dentillation, and egg-and-dart molding.
+Above the 23rd floor, all four sides of the facade feature Ionic columns in antis with squared pilasters in the corners.
+The top of the building features a copper temple-like structure that conceals a smokestack.
+Architectural inspirations for the building included the Mausoleum at Halicarnassus, St Mark's Campanile, and the Bankers Trust Company Building.